-We’re into December now and I’m feeling extremely Christmassy.
-The decorations are up, the advent calendars are open, I’m playing exclusively Christmas music, and I might have already eaten a whole Terry’s chocolate orange.
+We’re heading into December now and I’m starting to feel Christmassy.
+The decorations are going up in a couple of weeks, the advent calendars are bought and waiting, and I might have already eaten a whole Terry’s chocolate orange.
 Mostly I’m really excited about the stress-free Christmas I’m planning!

 I’m definitely a Christmas person and I always look forward to this time of year with a clichéd sense of excitement.
 I love the lights in the darkness.
 I love the season of advent, of counting down the days.
 I love Christmas markets, light displays, and pantomime.
 I love the smell of Christmas – pine trees and frost, cinnamon and cloves, gluhwein and hot chocolate.
 I’m completely unapologetic about this.

 But let’s be honest: this time of year is usually just so busy.

 If you’re organising Christmas for a family, hosting others for the holidays, or just generally trying to juggle working, childcare and all-round magic-making, you probably have a series of holiday season lists: gifts to buy, events to attend, friends to see, menu plans, cards and wrapping, shopping lists, who has to be where when, who’s coming to visit/stay, various school and nursery dates-for-the-diary, moving the godforsaken elf…and all the rest.
 It’s a lot.
 So how can you manage to have a stress-free Christmas?

 The calendar is almost completely back to normal this year after the different and mostly virtual Christmas celebrations of the covid years.
 But one of the things I learned during the pandemic Christmas was that NOT rushing around everywhere during December was amazing.